Esri/workforce-scripts/assignment_monitor.md

-# workforce-slack-demo
+# Assignment Monitor
-A demo showing how workforce assignments pushed to a slack channel
+A demo showing how completed assignments can be stored in SQLite database and pushed to a slack channel in near real-time.

-This simple script polls a feature service for changes to a feature.
-It queries to see if an assignment (Feature) is completed and stores the assignment in a SQLite database.
-For each assignment that is completed, a slack message is sent using an incoming webhook.

 ## Installation